catseye/Lanthorn/README.md

 Our evaluator implements this transformation in the [Language.Lanthorn.LetRec](src/Language/Lanthorn/LetRec.hs) module.
-Here is what it produces:
+Here is what it produces.
+Note there is a bit of name-mangling added, compared to the hand-written expansion above.

     letrec
         odd  = fun(x) -> if eq(x, 0) then false else even(sub(x, 1))